-When journalist Sylvian Tesson left society to live in Siberia, he packs and orders his materials so carefully and plans his days so ferociously, one wonders if he abandons society’s trappings as thoroughly as hoped.1
+When journalist Sylvain Tesson left society to live in Siberia, he packs and orders his materials so carefully and plans his days so ferociously, one wonders if he abandons society’s trappings as thoroughly as he hoped.1

-In Henry David Thoreau’s (1817 – 1862) Walden, as an important and meaningful work as any you will chance to read, Thoreau famously announced an intention “to live deliberately.”
+In Henry David Thoreau‘s (July 12, 1817 – May 6, 1862) Walden, as important and meaningful a work as any you’ll have the chance to read, Thoreau famously announced an intention “to live deliberately.”

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.
 I did not wish to live what was not life, living is so dear; nor did I wish to practice resignation, unless it was quite necessary.
 I wanted to live deep and suck out all the marrow of life, to live so sturdily and Spartan-like as to put to rout all that was not life, to cut a broad swath and shave close.

 I doubt Thoreau felt a need to abandon “fifteen types of ketchup” like Tesson, but the underlying need to simplify remained.
 And of course there is Mary Oliver’s simple desire to “escape life’s busyness.”

 Thoreau states it similarly:

 Most men, even in this comparatively free country, through mere ignorance and mistake, are so occupied with the factitious cares and superfluously course labors of life that its finer fruits cannot be plucked by them.

 Thus, on July 4 1865, with this desire to live life deliberately billowing his sails, Thoreau left society for the pebbled shores of Walden Pond in central Massachusetts, to a parcel of land owned by his friend Ralph Waldo Emerson.